rosisoft/R-and-Python-Web-Service/README.md

 # R-and-Python-Web-Service
-R and Python Web Service is a program developed to allow real-time calculations
+The R and Python Web Service is a program developed to allow script execution in real-time applications.

 ## Introduction
 There are several web services avalaible for R and Python, but there isn't a solution available for the following requirements: